 Inspect Element

-A practitioner’s guide to auditing algorithms and hypothesis-driven investigations
+The practitioner’s guide to hypothesis-driven data investigations

 This guide walks through in-depth case studies and hands-on tutorials to help you investigate opaque systems, systematically.